Liturgical-Calendar/liturgy-components-php/README.md

 #### Set locale for language names and display values
 We can change the `locale` for the `ApiOptions` component, which will affect:
-  * the `locale` select element, so that the language names in the select options are output according to the set locale
+  * the `locale` select element, so that the language names in the select options are displayed according to the given locale
   * the display values of the `eternal_high_priest` select element (since the final value is a boolean, the display values are simply text representations of boolean values, and not the actual value that is sent in an API request)
   * the display values of the `epiphany` select element (which are descriptive to make them more comprehensible)
+  * the display values of the `ascension` and `corpus_christ` select elements ("Sunday" and "Thursday" will be displayed according to the given locale)

 ```php
 <?php